Frequently Asked Questions

 Q-Comp is a school improvement model that focuses on teacher effectiveness and student achievement.
 It provides monetary incentives to reward teachers for working toward raising student achievement.

 In 2011 the Legislature passed Teacher Evaluation State Statute 122A.40 subdivision 5.
 This law outlines the development, evaluation and peer coaching for probationary and non-probationary teachers.
 The law states that a school board and the exclusive representative of the teachers for the district may develop an annual teacher evaluation and peer review process for teachers through joint agreement.
 If they cannot agree then the district will implement the model developed by the State.
-The implementation of Teacher Evaluation is the 2014-15 school year.
+The implementation of Teacher Evaluation was in the 2014-15 school year.
 Our Q-Comp plan meets most of the requirements of the Teacher Evaluation law and by implementing the Q-Comp program we can access funding from the state to support the components in both plans.

 3. Who is going to observe me?

 If you are a probationary teacher you will be evaluated three times a year for three years by an administrator.
-If you are a continuing contract teacher you will be observed three times a year by a peer coach observer.
+If you are a continuing contract teacher you will be observed two times a year by a peer coach observer.
 Teacher evaluation requires a summative assessment every third year for continuing contract teachers.
-One of the three observations in the third year will be done by an administrator.
+One of the two observations in the third year will be done by an administrator.
 Peer coach observers are trained in cognitive coaching which uses Socratic questioning and teacher reflection to promote growth.

 4. Does this replace steps and lanes?